On the chaos game of Iterated Function Systems: Deterministic chaos game

+We end this subsection showing a broad family of IFSs with a well-fibred quasi-attractor which are not strongly-fibred.
+Notice that this family contains the IFS of Example~\ref{example}.

 \begin{cor} Consider a forward and backward minimal IFS of homeomorphisms of a metric space $X$ and assume that there is a map $h$ in the semigroup $\Gamma$ generated by these maps with exactly two fixed points, one attracting and one repelling.
-Then $X$ is a contractible strict attractor and consequently satisfies the deterministic chaos game. \end{cor} \begin{proof} The forward minimality implies that $X$ is a strict attractor.
+Then $X$ is a well-fibred quasi-attractor and consequently is renderable by the deterministic chaos game. \end{cor} \begin{proof} The forward minimality implies that $X$ is a quasi-attractor.
 Consider now any compact set $ K \subset X$ such that $K \not = X$.
 By the backward minimality there exist $T_1,\dots, T_s \in \Gamma$ such that